Toonoo Sharky (RCA)

 Born June 5 1970 (Cape Dorset, Nunavut)

-Toonoo once said, “I love the colours and also the textures of the two stones.
-When I start on a piece of stone, I like to slowly work on the piece until it starts to take a shape that I can recognize.
-Sometimes I just follow the shape of the stone.
-My favourite subjects are bird figures with human faces. ”
+“I like the colors and textures of both stones.
+When I start on a piece, I like to work slowly on it until it begins to take a shape I recognize.
+Sometimes, I simply follow the form of the stone.
+My favorite subjects are bird figures with human faces.”